Congratulations to the national winners of the 2023 Awards! View your results.

 Some policies may vary by region; visit the My Region page to find your region.

-For more information on entry fees and fee waivers, view our Student and Educator walkthrough videos on submitting payment.
+For more information on entry fees and fee waivers, view our Teen and Educator walkthrough videos on submitting payment.